khotta/color_echo/README.md

 #### CE.rainbow
 Text color will change to rainbow color.
-String Object only.
-Non-string object is excluded.
+~~String Object only.
+Non-string object is excluded.~~ -> Be able to specify a non-string when rainbow mode at version 0.2.4 on and after.
 This method is available in version 0.2.0 on and after.

 ### Example